Building converter hook packages¶

 ...

-This keeps the hook resilient to new keys, allows strict validation inside the hook, and makes it easy to document defaults.
+This keeps the hook resilient to new keys, allows strict validation inside the

 Make brkraw hook preset useful¶